lowRISC/opentitan/hw/ip/uart/doc/_index.md

 ### Transmission

 A write to {{< regref "WDATA" >}} enqueues a data byte into the 32 depth write FIFO, which triggers the transmit module to start UART TX serial data transfer.
-The TX module dequeues the byte from the FIFO and shifts it bit by bit out to the UART TX pin when baud tick is asserted.
+The TX module dequeues the byte from the FIFO and shifts it bit by bit out to the UART TX pin on positive edges of the baud clock.

 If TX is not enabled, written DATA into FIFO will be stacked up and sent out when TX is enabled.

+If the FIFO is full when data is written to {{< regref "WDATA" >}} that data will be discarded and a TX FIFO overflow interrupt raised.

 ### Reception